litepresence/extinction-event/README.md

     $ cd EV
     $ python3 metaNODE.py

-Enter your account name and dex market of choice, you can press enter to skip and a default account and market will be chosen:
+Enter your account name and market of choice.
+You can press enter to skip and a default account and market will be chosen:
 ```
 account: abc123
 currency: open.btc
-assest: bts
+assets: bts
 ```
 Capitalization does not matter for the asset and currency.  metaNODE CANNOT access your funds.

-**MICRODEX**
+**MICRO DEX**

 This will ensure you have all dependencies to sign transactions installed.
 In a new terminal tab, with metaNODE still running in first tab, navigate to: